nasa-gibs/onearth/doc/configuration.md

 If no configuration file or directory is specified, the tool will look for files files in a default directory relative to the layer configuration directory `--lcdir`.

-There is also a `--generate_links` option that will automatically create soft links to files designated as the "default" for time varying layers (read this [documentation](archive.md#default-files) for more information on "Default Files").
+There is a `--generate_links` option that will automatically create soft links to files designated as the "default" for time varying layers (read this [documentation](archive.md#default-files) for more information on "Default Files").

+Additionally, there is an option to generate mapfile configurations for MapServer: `--create_mapfile`

 ### Restart Apache